oracle-livelabs/database/oci-adb-iam/lab2_oci-wallet-and-enable-iam/lab2_oci-wallet-and-enable-iam.md

 - Create database users and grant them permissions
 - Unzip wallet and update files so that the ADB can be accessed using a token

+### Prerequisites
+This lab assumes that you have completed the previous labs and have created all resources outlined in them.

 ## Task 1: Generate Wallet in adb_wallet folder

 1. Create adb_wallet directory.